Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

-All packets have been received by the SCHC gateway, computed RCS is correct so the following ACK is send to the device:
+All packets have been received by the SCHC gateway, computed RCS is correct so the following ACK is sent to the device:

 | LoRaWAN Header             | LoRaWAN payload     |
 + -------------- + --------- + ------------------- +